zmkfirmware/zmk/docs/docs/dev-tests.md

-# Basics
+---
+id: dev-tests
+title: Tests
+sidebar_label: Tests
+---

-Running tests requires native [posix support](./dev-posix-board).
+Running tests requires [native posix support](./dev-posix-board).
 Any folder under `/app/tests` containing `native_posix.keymap` will be selected when running `./run-test.sh all`.

-`test_case/events.patterns` contains sed patterns that will select the interesting output from the application

-`test_case/keycode_events.snapshot` contains the expected output after applying `events.pattern` to the output

-`test_case/native_posix.keymap` defines the keys and the mock key presses.
-Most tests include a common keymap for their test set

 ## Creating a New Test Set
 1. Copy the test set that most closely resembles the tests you will be creating.